calipho-sib/nextprot-docs/news/2017/09/08/New release focusing on expression.md

 The following rules have been implemented:

 1. Entries whose protein(s) existence is based on evidence at the transcript level, homology or a prediction (gene model) have been upgraded to evidence at the protein level if the entry has expression information or mutagenesis data from neXtProt.
-2. Entries whose protein(s) existence is based on homology or a prediction (gene model) in UniProtKB have been upgraded to evidence at the transcript level if the entry has medium or high expression by RNASeq.
-This new rule has been introduced so that the protein existence value is in synch with the RNASeq data in neXtProt.
+2. Entries whose protein(s) existence is based on homology or a prediction (gene model) in UniProtKB have been upgraded to evidence at the transcript level if the entry has medium or high expression by RNA-seq.
+This new rule has been introduced so that the protein existence value is in synch with the RNA-seq data in neXtProt.

 A total of 17 entries have been upgraded to evidence at the protein level (PE1) and 106 entries to evidence at the transcript level (PE2).